Why local partnerships?

 Unlock Local Partnership Presentation>>

 Next . . .
-Unlock Hastings and new work in Newcastle?
+Unlock Colne?
 Unlock Redcar?
+Unlock Morecambe?
 Unlock where you are?

-We are initiating explorations that we hope will lead to Unlock Local Projects in all the places above.
+We are initiating explorations that we hope will lead to Unlock Local Projects in any of the places above.
 Contact the National Office for details, particularly if you live or work in one of these places, and would like to get involved.

 We are looking for other suitable locations to develop future Unlock Local projects.
 If you have any promising ideas about this please let us know!

 How to become a local worker